wdporter/acim/text/3-the-innocent-perception/index.md

 ## T-3.V.9

 <p class=fip id=p9>
-9.&emsp;Forgiveness is the healing of the perception of separation.
+9. Forgiveness is the healing of the perception of separation.
 <sup>2</sup>Correct perception of your brother is necessary, because minds have chosen to see themselves as separate.
 <sup>3</sup>Spirit knows God completely.
 <sup>4</sup>That is its miraculous power.